llvm/torch-mlir/docs/roadmap.md

 - The second path (torch_mlir.fx.export_and_import) allows users to import a consolidated torch.export.ExportedProgram instance of an arbitrary Python callable (an nn.Module, a function or a method) and output to torch dialect mlir module.
-This path is what users are using currently, but the path is not quite ready yet.
+This path is aligned with PyTorch's roadmap, but the path is not fully functional yet.

 ## Roadmap